 Flank steak is a boneless cut of beef that is long and fibrous and comes from the cow’s lower section.
 Typically you tenderize the flank by marinating it before grilling.
 Or you can slow cook it (braise) in broth and vegetables.

-In this recipe we take another approach.
-Have your butcher butterfly or split the meat down the center so it lays flat and then break down the tough fibers by running it through his meat tenderizer.
-You can also tenderize it at home with that funny looking mallet with the ridges on it or as my daughter is doing with a meat pounder.
+In this recipe, we take another approach.
+Have your butcher butterfly or split the meat down the center so it lays flat and then breaks down the tough fibers by running it through his meat tenderizer.
+You can also tenderize it at home with that funny-looking mallet with the ridges on it or as my daughter is doing with a meat pounder.

-Another method is to cut them in half lengthwise, core them, and remove the seeds and place them skin side up on a cookie sheet.
+Another method is to cut them in half lengthwise, core them, remove the seeds, and place them skin-side up on a cookie sheet.
 Using the broiler in the oven, place them 3 to 4 inches from the heat source and broil until the skins are black and charred.

 No matter what method you use, place the blackened peppers in a paper bag for 10 minutes before peeling off the charred outer skin.
 What you don’t use can be stored in a jar, covered with olive oil, and put in the refrigerator.
 They will last up to a week.

 - Roast the red bell peppers.
 See above.

 - Washing the spinach.
 It’s really important that you give the spinach a good cleaning (unless you buy the pre-washed, expensive stuff, but even then I would give it a bath in cold water).
 Nothing can ruin a meal faster than if you or one of your guests bite onto a hard piece of grit.
 Been there.

 - Steam it.
 I use one of those metal steaming racks placed in one of my saucepans with a little bit of water.
 Cover and steam for 5-7 minutes until wilted.
 When finished, drain it well by squeezing out all the excess water with your hands or the back of a spoon.